 Finally, if you need specific support and feel that you might benefit from working with a professionally accredited CBT expert, you can organise online video or telephone CBT on 01732 808626 or via firstname.lastname@example.org

 Our CBT experts can provide professional guidance and support for the full range of anxiety conditions and depressive disorders.
 We know that the Coronovirus will be particularly challenging for people with a pre-existing anxiety condition or problem with depressed mood.
 Don’t suffer in silence.

 We have made special provision for online Cognitive Behavioural Therapy and the research evidence shows that it can be as effective as face-to-face work.
 We don’t just use messenging or email contact like some other online services.
 Our online sessions are conducted via a video connection where the CBT materials and exercises are shared on-screen as we work with our clients.
 This is a fully interactive experience and we use exactly the same approaches that we use with our clients when working together in the same room.

-If you want to find out more about online Cognitive Behavioural Therapy, visit https://thinkcbt.com/cognitive-behavioural-therapy-online
+Our online CBT page explains how the online CBT process works and provides access to free online psychological assessments.
+If you want to find out more about online Cognitive Behavioural Therapy, visit https://www.thinkcbt.com/online-cbt

 Disclaimer: the information in this article reflects the opinions of Think CBT and does not represent the position of any other professional / membership body.